-Progression requirements
+Progression Requirements

-The programme follows the University's regulations for Progression, Determination and Classification of Results: Undergraduate and Integrated Masters Programmes as set out in the University Calendar.
+The programme follows the University's regulations for Progression, Determination and Classification of Results: Undergraduate and Integrated Masters Programmes or Progression, Determination and Classification of Results: Postgraduate Master's Programmes.
+Any exemptions or variations to the University regulations, approved by AQSC are located in section VI of the University Calendar.